magican/PySOL/cerbere/docs/recipes/reading_s3_slstr.rst

 .. important::

-  From **cerbere** perspective, each grid and view combination is considered as a different product, with its own mapper class.
+  From **cerbere** perspective, each grid is considered as a different product, with its own mapper class.
+However it merges oblique and nadir views as if they were contained in the same file, so you don't need to instanciate a mapper for each view.

 Note that all mapper classes inherit from the same parent class, `SAFESLFile`.